everpixelgame/docs/faq/README.md

 Battles are automatic - your Hero's stats and abilities determine the outcome.
 You don't need to actively participate in the combat.

 ### How often can I send my Hero to dungeons?
-It depends on your Hero's rarity:
+It depends on your Hero's rarity cooldown time:
-- Common: 1 dungeon per 6 hours
+- Common: 6 hour cooldown
-- Rare: 2 dungeons per 6 hours
+- Rare: 3 hour cooldown
-- Epic: 3 dungeons per 6 hours
+- Epic: 2 hour cooldown
-- Legendary: 5 dungeons per 6 hours
+- Legendary: 1 hour cooldown

 ### What happens when my Hero dies?
 Death is permanent!
 Your Hero will be moved to the Graveyard, where they become a staker earning passive $EPXL rewards.